Phipps: Sir Cedric! Sir Cedric! Good news. We've finally found an heir!

 - Arranged Marriage: One is planned between Ralph and Princess Anna of Finland.

-- Artistic License: The British aristocracy has hundreds of potential heirs in line for the throne, rather than the two dozen seen here.
-If every single one of them was to either die or be disqualified in some way, the monarch who is most closely related (currently, the King of Norway) would take control of the kingdom.
+- Artistic License: There are thousands of people eligible to inherit the British throne under the Act of Settlement 1701, rather than the two dozen seen here.
+If every single one of them was to either die or be disqualified in some way, the monarch who is most closely related would take control of the kingdom.

 - Additionally, illegitimate children are disqualified from the line of succession.